jorgedlcruz/zimbra-automated-installation/README.md

 ## ToDo
 - [ ] Prepare and configure automatically the Reverse DNS Zone
-- [X] Make it multi-platform to use it in CentOS/RedHat, Suse and Ubuntu 12.04
-- - [x] CentOS/RedHat/Oracle/AlmaLinux/Rocky 6,7,8
-- [ ] Make it Multi-Server, to install in each server only the rol that selects (LDAP, Mailbox, MTA, PROXY, UI)
+- [ ] Make it Multi-Server, to install in each server only the role that selects (LDAP, Mailbox, MTA, PROXY, UI)
-- [x] Have the option to select Bind, dnsmasq, or external DNS
-- [ ] Have the option to select the Timezone, the default one is Los Angeles

 ## Distributed under MIT license
 Copyright (c) 2017 Jorge de la Cruz